 Lack of Spiritual Growth: Whose Fault is It?

-The question I asked on the survey was, "What do you think are your greatest personal obstacles in growing in your faith or finding happiness and contentment in life?"
+I recently gave a survey that asked, “What do you think are your greatest personal obstacles in growing in your faith or finding happiness and contentment in life?”
 Even though I specifically asked for personal obstacles, here are some of the responses I received:

 - Wishing that society could be better in backing me up in what my husband and I teach our children.